How Much Mold Exposure Is Too Much?

 Yes and no.

 Although complete mold eradication remains virtually impossible, stopping dangerous levels of mold from accumulating and creating dangers remains possible.
-As noted, mold requires moisture, so the best way to reduce mold spores from growing is reduce moisture from your home.
+As noted, mold requires moisture, so the best way to reduce mold spores from growing is to reduce moisture from your home.

 As a result, to help reduce mold and underlying moisture, WebMD provides some great advice for around the house.